luau-lang/rfcs/docs/rawget-type-operator.md

 ## Summary

-This RFC proposes the addition on one type operator, `rawget`, which can be used to look up a specific property of another type *without* invoking the `__index` metamethod.
+This RFC proposes the addition of a new type operator, `rawget`, which can be used to look up a specific property of a table type *without* invoking the `__index` metamethod.

 ## Motivation